Hide code cell source

 flexible_measurement = probe.scan(potential, scan=grid_scan, detectors=detector)

-<abtem.measurements.PolarMeasurements object at 0x000002496C904580>
+<abtem.measurements.PolarMeasurements at 0x1c9657b10>

 Integrate measurements#